keivholding/holly/README.md

 - **Title Accuracy**: Some PDFs don't have accurate titles based on metadata.
 A more robust implementation for title extraction would be beneficial.
 - **Error Handling**: While fairly robust, error handling could be improved.
 - **Stale Data**: The program scrapes job descriptions from PDFs on the website, missing updates, changes, and new job descriptions unless manually tracked.
 This leans towards users uploading PDFs in bulk to ensure we have the most relevant data.
 There are potential workarounds to this though.
+- **Responsive Design**: Ensure the site is responsive to provide a seamless experience across all devices.

 ## Running the Program Locally